 Beyond mold, the water damage statistics are staggering.
 Every year, homeowners spend millions of dollars on water damage repair.
 Just 1 inch of standing water can cost over $4,000 to remove.

 And that price tag only goes up the longer you wait.
 But the cost isn’t the only thing that gets worse.
 The longer you leave water damage in your home, the more problems arise.

-We’ve put together this guide to show you why you should never leave water damage untreated.
+The Flood Team put together this guide to show you why you should never leave water damage untreated.